aflin/rampart/docs/source/sql-set.rst

 can lead to inaccurate results, and even corrupt tables.

-singleuser
+singleUser
 """"""""""
-    This will turn off locking completely. *This should be used with extreme caution*.
+    This will turn off locking completely. **This should be used with extreme caution**.
 The times when it is safe to use this option are if the database is read-only, or if there is only one connection to the database.
-Default off.
-This replaces the prior setting of ``nolocking``.

-lockmode
+Default ``false``.

+lockMode
 """"""""
+    **HOW DO YOU MANUALLY DO THIS???**
     This can be set to either manual or automatic.
 In manual mode the person writing the program is responsible for getting and releasing locks.
 In automatic mode Texis will do this itself.
 Manual mode can